 There was nothing in the media on Thursday.
 My vacation started on Friday.
-I was supposed to go to the south with my wife and children and I said to myself, It's not possible.
+I was supposed to go to the south with my wife and children and I said to myself, 'It's not possible.'
 I woke up in the middle of the night and made a plane reservation.
 On Saturday morning, I left for Brussels to take a plane to Split, where I got on a UN helicopter heading from Split to Tuzla.
 When I got there, I spoke with the women who were arriving.
 Their stories completely confirmed each other.
-I went back to Holland and held a press conference, saying that the situation was a catastrophe and the response was, "You are accusing the Dutch soldiers, you're saying that they're cowards."
-And I said, "No, it's that the people did not receive the protection they should have had.
-The Minister of Defence is saying that everything is OK, but there is a serious problem."
+I went back to Holland and held a press conference, saying that the situation was a catastrophe and the response was, 'You are accusing the Dutch soldiers, you're saying that they're cowards.'
+And I said, 'No, it's that the people did not receive the protection they should have had.
+The minister of defence is saying that everything is OK, but there is a serious problem.'
 People tried to get me to say that I was against Dutchbat, but that wasn't true.
-I gave a long interview on another topic and I said to the reporter, "Let's talk about Tuzla now because it was impossible to have that conversation with the other reporters."
+I gave a long interview on another topic and I said to the reporter, 'Let's talk about Tuzla now because it was impossible to have that conversation with the other reporters.'
 I spoke at length about my views on what was going on there.
 It was as if I had set off a bomb inside MSF and with the donors.
 I was the only person in Holland who held those views.
 Everyone thought I had lost it.
 It was a difficult week for me because I held fast against everyone else.
 Some people at MSF understood - particularly the desks - but others were really anxious because 90% of the donors supported what Dutchbat was doing.

-Dr Jacques de Milliano, MSF Holland General Director from 1984 to 1996, Interviewed in 2000, (in French)
+Dr Jacques de Milliano, MSF Holland, General Director, 1984-1996 (in French), interviewed in 2000

 We had a press release on our 'Dutch boys', as the newspapers which were defending them would say.
 We gave a counter voice and everybody fell over on MSF.
 The Dutch felt that 'our boys' were doing a good job, they had good intentions.
 Everybody has good intentions, but good intentions are not enough.
 They felt that our boys were going there to take care.
-The Dutch society was not prepared to consider that Dutchbat could have done more.
+Dutch society was not prepared to consider that Dutchbat could have done more.
 It was difficult because by thinking that, you seem to disrespect the nation.
 But in Srebrenica where the Dutchbat had its HQ, the Dutch soldiers at certain moments were fed up with the war, fed up with Muslims.
 That was shocking.
-The Dutch were not used to what they consider as underdeveloped people, to women with scarves etc. It was not an urban population and they really looked down on them.
+The Dutch were not used to what they consider as underdeveloped people, to women with scarves, etc. It was not an urban population and they really looked down on them.
 That's not of course the reason everything went wrong in Srebrenica, but it didn't help that they did not look at the population from the point of view of humanitarians.
 These people are in real danger and one cannot disregard their beliefs, their background: we have to medically and non-medically assist them.

-Wilna van Aartzen, MSF Holland Coordinator in the former Yougoslavia 1991-1993 then Emergency Desk, then Director of Operations, Interviewed in 2015 (in English)
+Wilna van Aartzen, MSF Holland, Coordinator in the former Yugoslavia, 1991-1993; Emergency Unit Coordinator,1994-1997; Director of Operations, 1998-2001 (in English), interviewed in 2015